-- (1) After a convicted person dies, his spouse or extramarital partner, children, parents, brothers and sisters shall be entitled to file such a claim. - (2) The claim referred to in Paragraph 1 of this Article may be filed even if no claim for the compensation of damages was filed. - (3) Notwithstanding the conditions foreseen in Article 432 of this Code, the claim referred to in Paragraph 1 of this Article may be filed in case the legal qualification of the act changed by use of an extraordinary remedy, in case the reputation of the convicted person was more severely damaged by the legal qualification in the earlier verdict. - (4) The claim referred to in Paragraphs 1 to 3 of this Article shall be filed to the Court within six (6) months.
-The claim shall be decided upon by the Panel (Article 24 Paragraph 6).
-In deciding on the claim, provisions of Article 432, Paragraphs 2 and 3, and Article 436 Paragraph 3 of this Code shall apply accordingly.
+- 1) If a case involving unjust conviction or unlawful detention of a person was covered by media, inflicting damage upon the reputation of that person, the court shall, at the person's request, publish in newspapers or other media a statement on its decision confirming that the previous conviction was a miscarriage of justice and the detention was unlawful.
+If the case was not covered by media, such a statement shall, at the request of that person, be provided to the authority, or another legal person in which the person works, and to a political party or civil association, if that is required for the person's rehabilitation of reputation. - 2) After a convicted person dies, his spouse or cohabitatee, children, parents, brothers and sisters shall be entitled to file such a claim. - 3) The claim referred to in Paragraph 1 of this Article may be filed even if no claim for damages was filed. - 4) Notwithstanding the requirements provided for in Article 425 of this Code, the claim referred to in Paragraph 1 of this Article may be filed in case the legal classification of the act changed by use of an extraordinary remedy, in case the reputation of the convicted person was more severely damaged by the legal qualification in the previous verdict. - 5) The claim referred to in Paragraphs 1 to 3 of this Article shall be filed to the court within six (6) months (Article 426, Paragraph 1).
+The claim shall be decided upon by the panel (Article 24, Paragraph 5).
+In deciding the claim, provisions of Article 425, Paragraphs 2 and 3, and Article 429, Paragraph 3 of this Code shall apply accordingly.

-Rehabilitation
+Rehabilitation of Reputation

-The Court shall, ex officio, issue a decision annulling the registration of an unjust conviction in the criminal records.
+The trial court shall, ex officio, issue a decision annulling the registration of an unjust conviction in the criminal records.
 The decision shall be submitted to an authority competent for keeping criminal records.
 No data on annulled records may be given to anybody.